 We continually invest in staff professional development to ensure provision is high quality and up to date.
 All teaching staff hold Qualified Teacher Status.
-Our SENCo holds the National Award in Special Educational Needs Coordination.
+Our SENCo is in the process of achieving the National Award in Special Educational Needs Coordination.
 We have teaching and support staff who have received training in specific areas, such as:

 - Specialist Teacher for Dyslexia

 - Emotional Literacy Support

 - ASD Support

 - Speech, Language and Communication Difficulties

 - Developmental Language Disorder

-- Behaviour management, including Managing Actual or Potential Aggression (MAPA)

 - The Nuffield Early Language Intervention (NELI)

 - Early TalkBoost, TalkBoost, and TalkBoost KS2

-- EYFS Toolkit
+- EYFS Inclusion Toolkit

 - Precision Teaching

 - ReadWriteInc phonics

 - Paediatric First Aid

+- Early Years Thrive Practitioner

 Staff attend regular training sessions which enable us to deliver specific interventions.
-Over the last 3 years, for example, staff have taken part in ASD, maths, literacy, behaviour management and speech, language and communication training.
+Over the last 3 years, for example, staff have taken part in ASD, maths, literacy, behaviour management, zones of regulation and speech, language and communication training.